Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 4. Gene/protein: biobert_huner_gene_v1
 5. Species: biobert_huner_species_v1

 The BioBERT models above have been fine-tuned using the [HUNER corpora](https://github.com/hu-ner/huner) and uploaded to [huggingface hub](https://huggingface.co/aitslab).
 These and similar models can be loaded from the huggingface hub by setting the "model_path" to "aitslab" and "model_name" to the model intended for use in the NER section of the config file.

-For example:
+#### example:

 ```console
 "model_type": "biobert_finetuned",